-Registration closes at 11:59 pm ET on November 9, 2024, and team submissions are due no later than 11:59 pm ET on January 25, 2025.
+The Competition is open to law school teams made up of 2 to 4 students and, a coach.
+Registration closes at 11:59 pm ET on November 15, 2024, and team submissions are due no later than 11:59 pm ET on February 3, 2025.
 The Invention Statement and associated drawings will be made available after registration closes.
-These and other key dates can be found on the Competition webpage (https://va-uspto.zfairs.com/App?f=3390cdcb-e56e-4219-8ecc-04b79713baca).
+These and other key dates can be found on the Competition webpage (https://vauspto.zfairs.com/App?f=3390cdcb-e56e-4219-8ecc-04b79713baca).

 Each team must draft a patent application based on the Invention Statement in accordance with all relevant legal requirements, including providing support for the claims and enabling the invention.
-More specifically, the Teams should be familiar with 37 CFR and 35 USC.
-The specification is limited to 8 pages of description, 8 pages of drawings and may include no more than 10 claims.
+More specifically, the Teams should be familiar with Chapter 1, Subchapter A of 37 CFR and 35 USC.
+The specification is limited to 8 pages of description, 8 pages of drawings and may also include no more than 10 claims (which are not counted toward the 8-page description).
 Additional requirements are set forth herein.